dgcamacho/so2021-tutorial/exercise5/sheet5.md

 your solution: `task4.cc`, 3. `git add` and `git commit` your added and changed files, 4. push your branch to the remote repository by `git push origin <zih-id>/exercise5`, 5. create a merge request.

+### Pair Review

+This time, the review will be done differently.
+After all submissions are received, you get assigned as reviewer to another submission.
+We have shown how to do a review in the past exercises.
+Now it's your turn.
+Details follow on the next exercise sheet.

 **Deadline for the submission: end of 2021/06/09**